meantrix/corrp/paper/paper.md

 The `corrp` package integrates R and C++ to combine the flexibility of R with the speed of C++, optimizing key operations.
 Its core functionalities include the selection of correlation-like methods based on pairs of variable types (numeric pairs, numeric and categorical pairs, etc.).
 Users can create correlation matrices, remove variables based on significance, and cluster the correlation matrix using the ACCA clustering algorithm.
 This algorithm has been modified to support mixed data types and various correlation methods.
 Also, the package supports parallel processing through the `foreach` package, significantly improving performance on large datasets.

-As mentioned before, one can choose between the following options based on the type of variables pair:
+As mentioned before, one can choose between the following options based on the type of variable pair:

 - **Numeric pairs (integer/numeric):**
   - Pearson correlation coefficient [@pearson:1895], a widely used measure of the strength and direction of linear relationships.